dialoguetoolkit/chattoolOLD/index.md

 # Documentation

+# Development

+The source code of the project is hosted at  <a href = "https://github.com/dialoguetoolkit/chattool">https://github.com/dialoguetoolkit/chattool</a>.

 # Publications

 <p>Mills, G. J. and Healey, P. G. T. (submitted) <a href = "http://homepages.inf.ed.ac.uk/gmills/MillsHealey2013Submission.pdf"><B>A dialogue experimentation toolkit.</B></A>